iparr/dev-guides-and-answers/seo/liars-and-thieves.md

 * No robots.txt, period.

 * Often the sitemap.xml does not include content from the 'news' section.
-This is due to lazily combining two websites together.
+This is due to lazily combining two website generation tools together.

 * I'm not convinced that changing every item in the sitemap.xml to 'daily' makes things any better, if you're not actually updating daily (which most of these pages won't be), then i wouldn't cry wolf to Google.
 They may bite.